+Board Composition.
+Our board of directors has six members, divided into three classes.
 The number of directors constituting our board of directors will be fixed from time to time by resolution of our board of directors.
 Directors are elected for a term of three years, with approximately one-third of the directors elected annually.
 Mr. Campbell was originally appointed as a director pursuant to the terms of a Stock Purchase Agreement between the Company and Mr. Henry and his spouse.
 See "Certain Relationships and Related Party Transactions-Board Representation Agreement" for additional information.

 Board Leadership Structure.
-Our Corporate Governance Guidelines require that at any time the Chairman of the Board is not independent, the independent directors will designate a Lead Independent Director.
+Our board of directors does not have a formal policy requiring the separation of the roles of Chief Executive Officer and Chairman of the Board.
 It is the board of directors' view that rather than having a rigid policy, the board of directors, with the advice and assistance of the Nominating and Corporate Governance Committee, and upon consideration of all relevant factors and circumstances, will determine, as and when appropriate, whether the two offices should be separate.
 Currently, our leadership structure does not separate the offices of Chief Executive Officer and Chairman of the Board.